Contributing to the documentation#

 open docs/_build/html/index.html

-You should check that ALL notebooks can be successfully build.
+Make sure to check that ALL notebooks were successfully built.
 This step is important because some of the notebooks require authentications.
 For testing the documentation it is OK to include passwords/tokens, but when you are getting ready to submit your PR for review, do not include these in the final version of your PR.

 follows the recommendations of keeping thesource